sophiapitt-browne/ChinaCarOwnersNationWide/README.md

 # China Car Owners NationWide Data Cleaning and Processing Functions

-This repository contains a set of Python functions designed to clean and process data, primarily within a Google Colab environment.
+This repository contains a set of Python functions designed to clean and process data, a Jupyter file is included (created using the Google Colab environment) as well as Python scripts.
 These functions are built to handle common data quality issues such as invalid emails, alphanumeric validation, duplicate removal, and data standardization.

 ## Functions